 Blepharitis does not generally cause vision problems, although debris in tears may blur vision.
 Blepharitis resulting from allergies may cause darkened eyelids, referred to as an “allergic shiner,” but this is most common in children.
-Blepharitis may also cause eyelid matting.
+It may also cause eyelid matting.

 Treatment & Management

-The best way to manage Blepharitits is with thorough lid hygiene.
+The best way to manage Blepharitis is with thorough lid hygiene.
 All makeup should be removed daily, and baby shampoo should be massaged into the eyelids and lashes while showering.
 Additionally, over the counter foams and lid scrubs are effective.